 Hong Kong Shareholders

 A Hong Kong shareholder can be either a natural person or an institution as long as they have at least one share in that company and be 18 years and above.
-They are not just there to be seen but they have rights and roles as below:
+They have the following rights and roles:

 Rights of a Hong Kong shareholder

 The Hong Kong Company Ordinance protects the rights of shareholders from being altered except under a special resolution.
-In the same light shares of one class cannot be converted to another class of shares unless under a special resolution and 100% consent of all shareholders.
+In the same light, a company cannot convert shares of one class to another class of shares unless under a special resolution and with 100% consent of all shareholders.
 In the case of a special resolution to these two elements of shareholders’ right, a copy of the notice to undertake a special resolution plus a certified copy of the resolution must be presented to the offices of the Company Ordinances.

 Shareholders’ role